minimaxir/hacker-news-undocumented/README.md

 ### Anti-Voting Manipulation

 The FAQ states "users should vote for a story because they personally find it intellectually interesting, not because someone has content to promote."
-Indeed, Hacker News [utilizes](https://news.ycombinator.com/item?id=7972941) a voting ring detector which will prevent caught submissions from hitting the front page.
-Due to sites like [Product Hunt](https://www.producthunt.com) normalizing the asking for upvotes or other engagement via social media, the implicit asking of upvotes is also done for Hacker News, usually due to [ignorance](https://twitter.com/minimaxir/status/958397508996055040) of the Hacker News rule against it.
+To this end, Hacker News [utilizes](https://news.ycombinator.com/item?id=7972941) a voting ring detector which will prevent suspect submissions from hitting the front page.
+Due to sites like [Product Hunt](https://www.producthunt.com) normalizing the asking for upvotes or other engagement via social media, the implicit asking of upvotes is also done at Hacker News, usually due to [ignorance](https://twitter.com/minimaxir/status/958397508996055040) of the Hacker News rule against it.
 There are very few good reasons to draw attention to a Hacker News submission immediately after it has been submitted.

 One popular "trick" for obfuscating voting manipulation on Hacker News is to link to the Hacker News's `/newest` page of new submissions (instead of a direct link which would otherwise make voting manipulation obvious), and asking friends to upvote the submission from that page.
 This trick doesn't actually work.